navikt/kafka-codelab/README.md

 What you'll learn
 * How to create a Kafka producer that produce data from a Kafka-broker
 * How to create a Kafka consumer that reads data from a Kafka-broker
-* How to create a Kafka streams application that performs computations on input from one topic and sends output to one or more other topics
+* How to create a Kafka streams application that transforms input from one topic and sends output to one or more other topics

 Positive